thoglu/covid19_country_comparison/README.md

 The currently strongest and lowest hit countries in terms of doubling time or overall prevalence per capita can be loaded via a button.

-Requirements: pandas, numpy, dash, plotly, countryinfo
+Requirements: pandas, numpy, dash, plotly, gunicorn, countryinfo

 Installation:
-git clone and run app.py, runs in browser
+git clone, then call "gunicorn app:server", runs in browser

 <img src="./screenshot.jpg">